gyevnarb/gyevnarb.github.io/_pages/about.md

-Hi, I am Bálint, thanks for stopping by!<br />
+Hello, thanks for stopping by!<br />

 My primary research area is the _science of AI co-scientists_: how they amplify existing biases in research production, create epistemic blind spots, and homogenise approaches across disciplines.
 I work with [Atoosa Kasirzadeh](https://kasirzadeh.org/) and [Nihar Shah](https://www.cs.cmu.edu/~nihars/) as a member of the [Institute for Complex Social Dynamics](https://www.cmu.edu/dietrich/social-dynamics/) led by [Kevin Zollman](https://www.kevinzollman.com/).